nu11zy/rscc/README.md

 ### Prerequisites

-To use RSCC, you need to have following tools on server machine:
+To use RSCC server, you need to have following tools on your machine:

 - Go 1.24+ (https://go.dev/doc/install)
 - Garble (https://github.com/burrowers/garble)

 ### Installation

-Just download binary from [latest release](https://github.com/nu11zy/rscc/releases/latest) and run it.

-Or build it from source:
+Download binary from [latest release](https://github.com/nu11zy/rscc/releases/latest) or build it from source:

 ```sh
 git clone https://github.com/nu11zy/rscc.git